ida-arbeitszeit/workers-control/docs/coding_guidelines.rst

 		  ),
 	      )

 User identification
 -------------------

 Workers control app knows 3 different types of users: members, companies and accountants.
-Members represent individual workers, companies represent worker organized production units, e.g. workshops, factories or offices.
-Accountants keep track of all transfers and review plans.
 Each of these different user types is represented by a dedicated user account with a universally unique identifier (UUID).

 The application disallows the reuse of email addresses per account